Ghostbusters II (1989)

 Ray: I'm afraid the vibrations will shake her to pieces.
 We should have padded her feet.

 Egon: I don't think they make Nikes in her size, Ray.

 Peter Venkman: Hey, she's tough.
 She's a harbor chick!

 [Ray has stepped in front of the painting of Vigo, blocking the Ghostbusters' attack]

 Egon: Ray... we'd like to shoot the monster.
 Could you move, please?

 [Ray turns around, he is Ray/Vigo]

-Ray: NO!
-I, Ray, am Vigo, and rule the Earth!
+Ray: [demonic voice] NO!
+I, Ray, am Vigo, shall rule the Earth!
 Begone, you pitiful half-men!